starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Note that the hint is not actually part of the Cairo program, and can thus be replaced by a malicious prover.
-We can run a Cairo program with the ``--program_input`` flag, which allows providing a json input file that can be referenced inside a hint
+We can run a Cairo program with the ``--program_input`` flag, which allows providing a json input file that can be referenced inside a hint.

 .. tested-code:: cairo syntax_hints